stho32/Treehouse-04-TicTacToe/README.md

 ## About the Computer Player

 I was looking for a specific model that enables the possibility for human and computer players.
-Without doing to much extra work.
+Without doing too much extra work.

 The way I solved the problem is that every "Player object" knows if its human or computer.